Crimes Against Older Adults: Email Scams and Telemarketing Fraud

 - Dating sites or romance scams

-- Lottery or sweepstakes scams
+- Lottery scams or sweepstakes scams

 - IRS and tax scams

-If you have not seen or heard of these scams, the Federal Bureau of Investigation (FBI) provides real examples of what telemarketers may say to convince someone to hand over information.
-Statements like “this deal won’t last” or “your finances are at risk” should raise red flags when you hear them.
-If the scam is via email, you should pay close attention to the language used.
-For example, there may be typos, strangely worded sentences, or urgent statements that seem out of place.
+The Federal Bureau of Investigation (FBI) provides real examples of what telemarketers may say to convince someone to hand over information.
+Statements like "this deal won't last" or "your finances are at risk" should raise red flags when you hear them.
+Other examples of common scams include:

 A good rule of thumb is to be extra careful if a phone call or email asks for money — these are almost always scams.